 Because we are a boutique music festival, nestled near the small community of Walsenburg, CO we ask you all to please remain respectful of our neighbors and the on-site rules we have in place.

 There is no re-entry for Sonic Bloom.
 You CAN go to your car as much as you need though.
 The parking area is considered part of the festival.

-In the Campground: Vending of alcohol (or anything else) in the Campground is prohibited without permits from Park County.
+In the Campground: Vending of alcohol (or anything else) in the Campground is prohibited without permits from Huerfano County.
 However, if you are twenty-one or over, you can bring in a limited amount of alcohol for your personal consumption.
 You may bring: 2 cases of CANNED beer per person per car (no kegs), and one PLASTIC bottle of liquor (up to 1.75 liter) per person per car, and 2 BOXES of wine per person per car.
 NO GLASS CONTAINERS OF ANY KIND.
-American Safari Ranch is a working horse ranch and shards of broken glass are a major risk to the animals after we leave the site.
+Hummingbird Ranch is a working cattle ranch and shards of broken glass are a major risk to the animals after we leave the site.
 No glass containers, alcohol or food, will be allowed into the venue.
 It is illegal to provide alcohol to anyone under twenty-one.

 In the Venue: We will have a full-bar with everything you need on-site, and the fine staff from Cervantes’ pouring their famous heavy handed drinks all weekend long.
 Those with a valid state-issued ID showing that they are twenty-one or over will be able to access the bar.
 No Campground alcohol can enter the venue and no venue alcohol can be taken out.